EberlyODL/phys010sjv11/electromagnetic_field.md

-An electron that just sits there creates an electric field.
+An electron creates an electric field around it.
 How can we get a magnetic field?
 The answer turns out to be: move the electron.

 [ciscode|rev=1|tool=elmsmedia|item=2150|entity_type=node|render=display_mode|display_mode=image__left]